mtancret/mtancret.github.com/research.md

 I have been a reviewer for the following journals and conferences:

-IEEE International Symposium on Software Reliability Engineering (ISSRE) 2015
+The 47th IEEE/IFIP International Conference on Dependable Systems and Networks (DSN) 2017 IEEE International Symposium on Software Reliability Engineering (ISSRE) 2015
 IEEE Transactions on Computers (TC) 2015
 IEEE Transactions on Parallel and Distributed Systems (TPDS) 2014